 So what is a Cyc?
-'Cyc' is an abbreviated term for cyclorama.
+'Cyc' is an abbreviated term for cyclorama, also referred to as a cyclorama wall or cyc wall.
 Webster defines a cyclorama as "a curved wall used as a background of a stage set to suggest unlimited space."

-Cycs are used for a variety of purposes within the following industries: television and film, broadcast media, photography and virtual reality.
+Cyclorama studios are used for a variety of purposes within the following industries: television and film, broadcast media, photography and virtual reality studios.
 In still photography, the advantage of a cyc background is the ability to make your background virtually 'disappear,' which leaves open a multitude of possibilties for lighting, and allows whatever product you are shooting to take center stage.
-In television, film and broadcast media, whether you are shooting a commercial, a news piece or filming a video, a cyc background again provides a plethora of possibilities.
+In television, film and broadcast media, whether you are shooting a commercial, a news piece or filming a video, a cyclorama background again provides a plethora of possibilities.
 Remember those famous GAP ads with the swing dancers against that infinite white background?
 Those commercials were actually shot against a Pro Cyc background.
-A multitude of car commercials come to mind as well - all shot against a seamless cyc background.
-In the virtual reality industry a cyc background is not just beneficial, it is absolutely essential.
-The computer systems that produce the virtual backgrounds and special effects which you are seeing in more and more movies and various video applications, require that filming be done against an absolutely seamless (no visible corners or shadowing) backdrop which is then painted a very specific shade of blue or green otherwise known as blue screen or green screen.
-Chroma key is a method for mixing two images together where a color from one image is removed revealing another image behind it.
+APPLE also has several Pro Cyc studio systems and you've most likely seen many of their commercials set against an infinite white cyclorama wall.
+A multitude of car commercials come to mind as well - all shot against a seamless cyclorama background.
+In the virtual reality industry where chroma key and compositing technology are used to create virtual sets, a cyc background is not just beneficial, it is absolutely essential.
+The computer systems that produce the virtual backgrounds and special effects which you are seeing in more and more movies and various video applications, require that filming be done against an absolutely seamless (no visible corners or shadowing) chromakey backdrop which is then painted a very specific shade of blue or green otherwise known as blue screen or green screen.
+Chroma key is a method for mixing two images together where a color from one image is removed revealing another image behind it, which is how a virtual set is created.
 A good cyclorama studio is the perfect solution to meet that need and is great for working with digital photography backgrounds too.

-Pro Cyc has developed its line of products to meet the growing demand for cyc backgrounds in a multitude of environments and applications.
+Pro Cyc has developed its line of products to meet the growing demand for greenscreen and bluescreen studios and other cyc backgrounds in a multitude of environments and applications.
 No matter the need, we can provide a solution.
 Please browse around our website to further educate yourself about the world of cycs and discover how the products we offer can meet your particular needs.
 If you have any questions or particular needs that you feel are not addressed on the website, please don't hesitate to contact us.
 We love to talk cycs and no one does them better!